whateverbits/scrollmus/README.md

 	// Event support
 	events: true, // if true, emit custom events

-	// Bottom of page
+	// End of page
-	useLast: true, // if true, the last page item will be set as 'active' when scrolled to bottom });
+	useLast: true // if true, the last page item will be set as 'active' when scrolled to bottom });
 ```